-1.3 The President or their delegate shall chair the Assembly meeting and conduct the meeting under Bourinot's Rules of Order.
+1.3 The President, or delegate, shall chair the Assembly meeting and conduct the meeting under Bourinot's Rules of Order.

-2.2 The Executive Vice Presidents (EVP) of the Board shall be:
+3.2 The Directors of the Board shall comprise:

-2.3 Unless noted otherwise in the Constitution, an individual can serve on the Board of Directors for a maximum of three (3), 2-year terms unless he/she is a member of the Executive Committee as outlined in the Constitution.
+3.3 Unless noted otherwise in the Constitution, an individual can serve on the Board for a maximum of six (6) consecutive years (or 3 consecutive terms) unless he/she is a member of the Executive Committee.

-2.4 Six (6) directors shall constitute a quorum at any Board meeting - meetings can still be held, motions may not be voted on.
+3.4 Six (6) Directors shall constitute a quorum at any Board meeting.

-3.1 Board Committees will meet at the discretion of the committee Chair.
+4.1 Board Committees can be struck and will meet at the discretion of the Director.

-3.2 All Board Committees shall submit yearly report for review by the Board of Directors and the Assembly.
+4.2 All Board Committees shall submit yearly action plans for review by the Board.

-4.1 The Executive Committee shall comprise the following members:
+5.1 The Executive shall comprise the following members:

-4.3 The President, or delegate, shall chair all meetings of the Executive Committee.
+5.2 The President, or delegate, shall chair all meetings of the Executive.

-6.1 On the advice of the Leadership Selection Committee, members of Assembly shall ratify a slate of candidates for Board positions.
-This ratification shall be held by a secret ballot of all members of Assembly in advance of the Annual General Meeting.
-Online voting may be used to poll the member of Assembly.
+6.2 On the advice of the Leadership Development Committee, members of Alumni Assembly shall ratify a slate of candidates for the Board.
+This ratification shall be held by a secret ballot of all members of Alumni Assembly in advance of the annual meeting of Alumni Assembly.
+Online voting may be used to poll the members of Alumni Assembly.